danilugaresi/splines-regression-cwgb/README.md

 - Daniel Lugaresi Palomares
 - Antía Vega Crego
 ## Disclaimer
 This repository is intended for educational and academic purposes.
-The work was carried out as part of a university project and is shared to showcase the methodology, implementation, and results obtained during the project.
+The work was carried out as part of a university project and is shared to showcase the methodology and results obtained during the project.